EngineHub/WorldGuard/CONTRIBUTING.md

    small sets of changes at a time.
 Major changes should be discussed with the team prior to starting work.
 6. Are my commit messages descriptive?
+7. Have I writing all texts into messages.yml file and used the LanguageManager class for show them.

 You should be aware of [`git rebase`](http://learn.github.com/p/rebasing.html).
 It allows you to modify existing commit messages, and combine, break apart, or